Cart

 1. Vinted (Europe)

-- Model: sellers do not pay commission, only buyers ("buyer protection fee")
+• Model: sellers don’t pay commission, only buyers ("buyer protection fee")

 2. ThredUp (USA)

-- Challenge: struggle for profitability (net loss ~71 million USD in 2023)
+• Challenge: striving for profitability (net loss of ~71 million USD in 2023)

 3. Depop (UK/USA, owned by Etsy)

-- Model: "Instagram for shopping" – emphasis on high-quality photos and influencers
+• Model: "Instagram for shopping" – focus on high-quality photos and influencers

 4. Poshmark (USA, owned by Naver)

-- Social selling model – strong social features
+• Social selling model – strong community features

 5. The RealReal (USA – luxury)

-- The RealReal recorded an 11% year-over-year revenue increase in the first quarter
+• The RealReal reported 11% year-over-year revenue growth in Q1

 6. Vestiaire Collective (France – luxury)